-For applicable providers reviewed during the waiver year, the number and percent of providers compliant with training requirements.
-N=Number of providers compliant with training requirements.
-D: Number of providers with training requirements reviewed during the waiver year.
+For applicable providers, the number and percent of required reviews that assessed provider compliance with training requirements.
+N: Number of required reviews that assessed provider compliance with training requirements.
+D: Number of required reviews.

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group:
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = ii.
+If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.

+Other Specify: Annually Stratified Describe Group:

+Continuously and Ongoing Other Specify:

+Other Specify: